-Raft is a ridiculous game that throws you into an ocean with a group of friends and tasks you with surviving all manner of water-based dangers.
+Raft is a challenging game that throws you into an ocean with a group of friends and tasks you with surviving all manner of water-based dangers.
 Especially sharks, similarly to Stranded Deep.
-However, there’s one nagging issue with the game that’s preventing many players from even contemplate dipping their toes into its waters.
+However, there’s one nagging issue with the game that’s preventing many players from even contemplating dipping their toes into its waters.
 It’s only available on Windows PC.

-Rather than go out and buy a dedicated gaming PC for this one title, we’ve put together this guide for a couple of workarounds that will get Raft running on your Mac.
+Rather than go out and buy a dedicated gaming PC for this single title, we’ve put together this guide for a couple of workarounds that will get Raft running on your Mac.

 You’ll need to have a decent amount of space on your hard drive to use Boot Camp.
 The application will partition a section of it from the rest of your Mac.
 Then you’ll be guided through the process of downloading and installing a copy of Windows to that partition.